IKEA SOMRIG Shortcut Button Review: Affordable Automation With a Click

 Ikea somrig button review hub and box

-Now on to connectivity.
-Like other IKEA accessories, the SOMRIG utilizes ZigBee 3.0 for wireless smart home connectivity.
+Like other IKEA accessories, the SOMRIG utilizes ZigBee 3.0 for its wireless smart home connectivity.
 ZigBee is often touted as being ultra-reliable with its mesh networking capabilities, and its incredibe power-efficiency, but with the arrival of Thread, it might be on its way out.

 Of course, since it relies on ZigBee, the SOMRIG requires an IKEA smart hub—either the original discontinued TRADFRI Gateway or the newer, Matter-compatible DIRIGERA.
 While the SOMRIG itself is cheap, the DIRIGERA is pricey at $69.99 negating any potential price advantage that it has over competitors unless you already own one of IKEA's hubs.